 - Make a list of each relative or friend who gave your child a holiday gift.

 - Using heavy-stock paper, make a personalized thank-you card for each person on the list.
-Or use our template, and have kids decorate it with their own drawings.
+Or use our printable, and have kids decorate it with their own drawings.

 Pass on stories from your own childhood as you build a book filled with unique memories.

 - Help your child choose a theme for the book (baseball, animals).
 She can create artwork to carry the theme throughout the book.

 - Use heavy-stock paper for the book's pages and cardboard (cut to the size of the paper) for the covers.

 - Punch holes along the left sides, and tie the book together with ribbon.